'Immature', 'bigoted' or 'tongue in cheek' - Readers react to Scotland vs England kilt 'BAN' at tourist attractions

 Read More

-Paul Lewis clearly didn’t, as he wrote: “Using bigotry as a humorous advertisement in Edinburgh and London is really bad taste.
+Paul Lewis was less impressed, as he wrote: “Using bigotry as a humorous advertisement in Edinburgh and London is really bad taste.
 Very immature.”

 Kathy Mortimer couldn’t care less, saying: “I'm only here for the banter.”